frankmeza/blog_notes/actix_tcp_client/index.md

 Finally, we block the current thread using the `wait()` method until the `Future` is resolved.

 Great!
-We have successfully opened up a TCP connection to the `towel.blinkenlights.nl` server
+We have successfully opened up a TCP connection to the `towel.blinkenlights.nl` server for the STAR WARS ascii show